-Peaky Blinders is set to return for another epic series, with Thomas Shelby and his family exercising questionable judgement in the lawless streets of Birmingham in the 1920s.
+Peaky Blinders is set to return for another epic series, with Tommy Shelby and his family exercising questionable judgement in the lawless streets of Birmingham in the 1920s.

 So, who will return for the sixth season of Peaky Blinders, what can we expect and when is it released?
 This is what you need to know.